SteveDoyle2/pyNastran/README.md

  - Transient Pandas Dataframes will fail for newer versions of numpy/pandas.
    If anyone knows how to use a MultiIndex, this is probably pretty easy to fix.

+### pyNastran v1.2.0 has been released (2019/5/21)

+This result has been superseeded by 1.2.1.
+See release notes for details.

 ### pyNastran v1.1.0 has been released (2018/6/26)